Sshahryar/Early-Java-Programs-/README.md

 ![image](https://github.com/Sshahryar/Early-Java-Programs-/assets/123003299/b92e0ac7-3aaf-48d2-9a59-d2569bb43bc8)

-When entering a negative radii in CircleCirc2.java you will get the error message: Negative radii are illegal.
+When entering negative radii in CircleCirc2.java you will get the error message: Negative radii are illegal.
 Contrary to CircleCirc.java

 __